zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 I was having a hard time figuring out how to make my code wait for the page to load I realized I can just use the loading icon that follows the mouse

+When text boxes have a max you can't use `setValue()` you have to actually type the characters instead